Public-Service-as-a-Service/.github/profile/README.md

 ## Hi there 👋

-Public Service as a Service (PSaaS)
+Public Service as a Service (PSaaS).
+Investing the possibility to package open source solutions for public service use.

+# Local development
+What you need to get going.

+## Requirements
+Open JDX 21.x.x

+Maven (latest version)

+GIT (latest version)

+Docker environment (latest version)

+## Contribution guidelines
+Create a PR and hope it gets accepted.

 <!--